***FREE*** subscription to

 Past Continuous Verb Forms (five forms the ESL student must learn)

-Past Continuous Functions (when to use the Past Continuous)
+Functions of Past Continuous Tense (when to use the Past Continuous)

 The Past Continuous/Past Progressive verb tense has two functions.

-Function #1: To express an activity that was in progress at a particular time in the past or when another action happened that interrupted the first activity.
+Function #1: To express an activity that was in progress at a particular time in the past or when another action happened that interrupted the first activity (the activity that was already in progress).

 Teaching ideas for past continuous Function #1 should include giving examples of this function.
 Here are some examples.